 So What’s The Answer, To The Triumph Thruxton R Conundrum?

 There are many answers, however, one exceptional answer comes from London-based, Automotive & Industrial Designer, Will Nicholson, in the form of this custom concept render.
 Will has recently moved from Eastern Bay of Plenty, New Zealand to London, for the opportunity to travel, alongside new experiences and challenges.
-Which means his passion for building bikes, tinkering and making in general, has been somewhat curtailed of late due to a lack of workshop space.
+This means his passion for building bikes, tinkering and making in general, has been somewhat curtailed of late due to a lack of workshop space.

 So this render serves a purpose; not only as a basis for a potential future build but also as a creative outlet for Nicholson.
 While there wasn’t a brief as such, Nicholson set out to “… achieve a visually simple design”with“… stand-out, custom cafe racer features”